SILENT-GUO/SILENT-GUO.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year underguaduate student from [Department of Computer Science](https://www.cs.hku.hk/) in [Faculty of Engineering](https://engg.hku.hk/) of [HKU](https://www.hku.hk/).
-My research interest includes character animation, computer graphics, physical simulation and machine learning.

-I am very fortunate to have the final-year project titled "physical-based character animation in fluids" advised by Prof. Taku Komura from [Department of Computer Science](https://www.cs.hku.hk/).
+I am a computer science student, having obtained my bachelor's degree from HKU.
+I am currently pursuing a Master of Science in Computer Science (MSCS) at Georgia Tech.

 You can find my CV here: [Guo Zebin's Curriculum Vitae](../assets/RESUME.pdf)